 - Meditate; then draw and paint a landscape picture from your memory.

-You may or may not wish to sketch before starting to paint.
-I have done it both ways.
+You may or may not choose to lay out your ideas before applying paint.
+I have worked it both ways.

-Sketching may involve preparing your acrylic paper or your canvas to receive a layer of background paint.
-Use a soft brush to make a series of horizontal, vertical, or interweave strokes with a soft brush for the intended mental sketch and physical color guidelines for trees, plants, and other vegetation that is planned for the landscape.
+It may be necessary to prepare paper or canvas surface with a layer of background paint.
+Use a broad synthetic brush to make a series of horizontal, vertical, or interweave strokes for the intended mental sketch and include color guidelines for trees, plants, and other vegetation.

 There are seven items to consider when drawing, sketching, or painting.

 - Proportion-The sizes of the objects should be scale-appropriate.
 It uses perspective techniques.

 - Order-Begin the landscape outline moving from the background to the foreground.